Hunger in Emergencies

 During the Sahel and Horn of Africa emergencies, CARE was there to help, providing lifesaving food, nutrition, and medical care for malnourished people, especially children.
 We are still there, helping communities in these regions recover from crisis and improving their resilience to mitigate and cope with future emergencies.

-As of September 2013, we also are helping people experiencing substantial food insecurity in Chad, Lesotho, Niger, South Sudan, Sudan, Yemen and Zimbabwe.
 In our programs all over the world, we work to prevent disasters and food crises through promoting environmental sustainability and empowering people economically so that they are better prepared for difficult times.

 Check out a few of our videos and learn how CARE is responding in emergencies.